By clicking on the product links in this article, Mattressnut may receive a commission fee to support our work. See our affiliate disclosure.

 Down vs Synthetic Fill: Which Is Better for Pillows and Duvets?

 The choice between down and synthetic fill for pillows and duvets comes down to five factors: warmth, weight, washability, allergies, and ethics.
-Neither is categorically better — the right choice depends on your specific situation.
-This guide gives you the full picture so you can make an informed decision.
+Neither is categorically better, and the right choice depends on your specific situation.
+This guide gives you the full picture.

 What Is Down Fill?

-• 400–500 fill power: Entry-level down.
+• 400 to 500 fill power: Entry-level down.
 Adequate warmth but heavier than premium grades.

-• 750–900+ fill power: Premium.
+• 750 to 900+ fill power: Premium.
 Exceptional loft, warmth, and lightness.
-Hungarian and Siberian goose down typically in this range.
+Hungarian and Siberian goose down typically falls in this range.

 What Is Synthetic Fill?

-Synthetic fill in bedding is typically polyester — specifically engineered polyester fibers designed to mimic down's lofting behavior.
+Synthetic fill in bedding is typically polyester, specifically engineered polyester fibers designed to mimic the lofting behavior of down.
 Modern synthetic fills have improved significantly:

 • Cluster fiber: Random-cut polyester designed to replicate down clusters